Learn all about rocks with these 15 simple, easy and fun rock activities for kids. Rocks are great for crafting, playing games and collecting.

 2. Learn about the different classifications of rocks and their names

 I am in love with this learning activity from Mommas owl lab of using a crayon activity to explain the different types of rocks and how they work.
-So visual and brilliant!
+This rock activity for kids is so visual and brilliant!

 3. Practice the Alphabet